 - A positive control (ideally heterozygous) and a negative control shall be tested in parallel with each batch of tests.
-Tests must be considered invalid if controls do not show expected results. - When typing red cells from a patient it is important that a reagent negative control (Mono Rh Control, Lorne catalogue number 640010) is included since the macromolecular potentiators in the reagent may cause false positive reactions with IgG coated cells. - Weak Rhesus antigens may be poorly detected by the gel card, microtitre plate and slide technique.
-It is recommended that weak Rhesus antigens are tested using the tube test technique. - Before use, let the reagent warm up to room temperature.
-As soon as the - reagent has been used, put the reagent back in storage at 2-8°C. In the Recommended Techniques one volume is approximately 50μl 5 when using the vial dropper provided.
+Tests must be considered invalid if controls do not show expected results. - When typing red cells from patients known or suspected to have autoantibodies, protein abnormalities or a positive Direct Antiglobulin Test (DAT), it is important that a reagent negative control is tested in parallel.
+For the reagent negative control, only Lorne Monoclonal Rh Control, catalogue number 640010, must be used. - Weak Rh antigens may be poorly detected by the gel card, microtitre plate and slide technique.
+It is recommended that weak Rh antigens are tested using the tube test technique. - Before use, let the reagent warm up to room temperature.
+As soon as the reagent has been used, put the reagent back in storage at 2-8°C. - 5 In the Recommended Techniques one volume is approximately 50μl - when using the vial dropper provided.

-The use of reagents and interpretation of results must be carried out by - properly trained and qualified personnel in accordance with requirements of the country where the reagents are in use.
-The user must determine the suitability of the reagents for use in other techniques.
+The use of reagents and interpretation of results must be carried out by 6 properly trained and qualified personnel in accordance with requirements of the country where the reagents are in use.
+The user must determine suitability of the reagents for use in other techniques.